comparch-security/chipyard-random-llc/README.md

 * [[Song2021](https://doi.org/10.1109/SP40001.2021.00050)] successfully pointed out that the filter effect of inner cache levels were overlooked and the security claims of randomized skewed caches were over-optimistic.
 * [[Saileshwar2021](https://www.usenix.org/conference/usenixsecurity21/presentation/saileshwar)] proposed MIRAGE, which claimed to fully eliminate attacker-controlled associativity evictions by over-providing metadata space and introducing multi-stepped Cuckoo relocation into randomized skewed caches.
 * [[Unterluggauer2022](https://doi.org/10.1109/seed55351.2022.00009)] proposed Chameleon cache, which introduced a victim cache in a skewed cache to provide a approximation of fully associative cache (similar to MIRAGE).
-* This project provide the first hardware implementation of a dynamically randomized set-associative LLC capable of thwart all existing attacks.
+* This work provides the first hardware implementation of a dynamically randomized set-associative LLC capable of thwart all existing attacks.

 ## Our Methodology